-The annual budget for providing the Environmental Health Service for 2017/18 is detailed below.
-The Service also carries out a wide range of other environmental health functions including Health and Safety, housing standards, environmental protection, animal welfare licensing and private water supplies.
+The annual budget for providing the Environmental Health Service for 2019/20 is detailed below.
+The Service also carries out a wide range of other environmental health functions including health and safety, housing standards, environmental protection and private water supplies.

-Details 2017/18
+Details 2019/20

 Staffing £330,330

 Travel £11,880

 Equipment £2,600

 Total £344,310

 Element for food safety delivery £107,000

 The officers involved in providing Food Hygiene work have the appropriate qualifications, experience and competencies and have knowledge of the Borough's food business environment.
-1.8 FTE staff deliver work contributing to the food service plan.
+1.6 FTE staff deliver work contributing to the food service plan.